Carrum Downs Secondary College

 Carrum Downs Secondary College is a high school located in the Melbourne suburb of Carrum Downs in Victoria, Australia.

 Established in 2004, Carrum Downs Secondary has an enrolment of approximately 929 students.

-Carrum Downs Secondary College has a strong relationship with Hirakata High School in Osaka, Japan.
+Carrum Downs Secondary College has a strong relationship with cranbourne High School in Osaka, Japan.
 Every year, students are given the opportunity to visit the partner school to gain cross-cultural experience.